Wise and kind guidance as you meet life’s everyday challenges.

 Walking through life is not easy!
 I’m here to walk by your side, encourage you, offer support, counsel and even a cup of tea!

 We all experience stuckness, uncertainty and confusion.
 Want to have a better sense of your feelings, reactions and beliefs?
 Need some help understanding yourself and your relationships?
 All of the offerings at miabolte.com are aimed to increase self-awareness and model calm, loving kindness.
+The aim is to take good care of your present life, so your future unfolds as you’d wish.

 I help people understand their inner and outer worlds.
-Together, we’ll uncover patterns, habits, stuck places and limiting beliefs.
+Together, we’ll notice patterns, habits, stuck places and limiting beliefs.
 Then, you’ll have a real chance at making choices and changing.
 Be prepared to be met with gentleness, caring and directness.

 Just like 1:1 sessions, classes and groups are designed to offer mindfulness based techniques to support you in your everyday life.
 Hopefully, as you practice making changes, you’ll develop more confidence, self-love and ease.